A one stop guide to Advanced Paediatric training in Victoria

 4. Outpatient clinics - 2 x 0.4 EFT positions available

-• Full time or part-time (0.8 FTE) positions available
+• Full time or part-time positions available

 • These positions combine both General Medicine Fellow and Night Medical Lead responsibilities.
-They offer a advanced trainee experience and training in General Medicine, as well as the opportunity to mentor and lead junior staff in a leadership role in the Night Medical Lead role, which has a whole-of-hospital scope.
+They offer an advanced trainee experience and training in General Medicine, as well as the opportunity to mentor and lead junior staff in a leadership role in the Night Medical Lead role, which has a whole-of-hospital scope.

 • These positions are the ideal bridge between a Fellow and Consultant role, with ample opportunity to step up in a very well supported team environment.

-Trainee Level
+Trainee Levels

 • Registrars: HM25 - HM30: Advanced Trainee (post FRACP exams)